 Public transit

 Public transport is far from being neglected in the future of shared mobility.
-On the contrary, public authorities are investing in intelligent systems that will take public transportation to the next level.
+On the contrary, public authorities are investing in intelligent transportation systems that will take public transportation to the next level.
 Next-gen vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications will allow public transport to adapt more efficiently to city hauling demands, broadcast updates via smart apps, and more.

 Microtransit